SELab-2/Dwengo-5/doc/api_doc.md

 }
 ```

-- HTTP 500 errors will not be explicitly mentioned in this documentation, as they are always unexpected errors and should then need be written everywhere.
+- HTTP 500 errors will not be explicitly mentioned in this documentation, as they are always unexpected errors and should otherwise need be written everywhere.

 ## Authentication

 ### `POST` /authentication/register?usertype={teacher|student}

-**Uitleg:**
+**Explanation:**
 Registers a user.

 **URL parameters:**